PsychoPunkSage/OpenSource_Logs/Bustle/GUI_Rust.md

     );
 ```

-You now know how to connect to every kind of signal and how to create your own.
-Custom signals are especially useful, if you want to notify consumers of your GObject that a certain event occurred.
+Now we know how to connect to every kind of signal and how to create our own.
+Custom signals are especially useful, if we want to notify consumers of your GObject that a certain event occurred.